nus-cs2103-AY2021S1/tp/README.md

 ## Acknowledgments

-- Adapted from AddressBook Level 3 (AB3), part of the **se-education.org initiative.** If you would like to contribute code to this project, see [se-education.org](https://se-education.org#https://se-education.org/#contributing) for more info.
+- Adapted from AddressBook Level 3 (AB3), part of the **se-education.org initiative.** If you would like to contribute code to this project, see [se-education.org](https://se-education.org#https://se-education.org/#contributing) for more information.